logiqai/docs-flow/forwarding-to-monitoring-tools/elasticsearch-forwarding.md

 ## Steps to Create Elasticsearch Forwarding

-To forward your logs to Elasticsearch, begin by logging into LOGIQ.AI's website.
+To forward your logs to Elasticsearch, begin by logging into Apica's website.

 * Navigate to the **`Create`** tab and select the option for **`Forwarder`**.
 * Next, choose **`Elasticsearch(HTTP event collector)`** from the available options; this will bring up a new form with fields such as `API Token`, `Buffer Size`, `Index`, etc. Fill out the required data in these fields and click **`Create`**.